Edmonton Indy: 2008

 The 2008 race festivities took place July 24 through July 26, 2008.
 There were also 2 support series events, the Atlantic Championship series and the NASCAR Canadian Tire Series.

-The IndyCar Series race took place on Saturday and not Sunday in 2008 because of an agreement between the IRL and the Indianapolis Motor Speedway.
-By agreement, the IRL is not permitted to race opposite the NASCAR Sprint Cup Series Allstate 400 at the Brickyard at the Indianapolis Motor Speedway.
+The IndyCar Series race took place on Saturday and not Sunday in 2008 because of an agreement between IndyCar and the Indianapolis Motor Speedway.
+By agreement, IndyCar is not permitted to race opposite the NASCAR Sprint Cup Series Brickyard 400, which took place at the Indianapolis Motor Speedway on Sunday.

 2009

-Held on July 26, 2009 it was the eleventh round of the 2009 IndyCar Series season.
+Held on July 26, 2009, it was the eleventh round of the 2009 IndyCar Series season.

 2010

 The race festivities took place from July 23 through July 25, 2010.
 There were three support series at this event, the Indy Lights Series, NASCAR Canadian Tire Series and the Northern Alberta Sports Car Championship.
 In addition, there were also a demonstration provided by D-Sport Drifting.

 This year also saw the creation of an off the track event team called Race Week Edmonton.
 This all volunteer team's mandate was to assist in promoting the Honda Edmonton Indy with various events such as car shows, a go kit derby, autoslalom, and a large slate of music events.